 But in criminal defense practice in Washington state, there is another kind of dispositive motion that can be filed that is not one of the constitutional motions discussed above.
 It is called a Knapstad motion.
 This motion, for the most part, is not usually granted.
 But it can be filed when the defense attorney feels that based on the facts in the report, there is insufficient evidence to meet one of the elements.

 For example, lets say a client is charged with Negligent Driving First Degree in Seattle.
 But the reason the officer pulled the client over was because he was speeding.
 There were no other vehicles present.
 There was no chance of getting into an accident with another driver, vehicle, or property.
 They were simply arrested for Negligent Driving 1 because their alcohol level was less than the legal limit.
 Well, one way to try and get this charge dismissed is to argue there is insufficient evidence to establish the elements of the crime.
 Meaning the Prosecution cannot prove the driver was likely to endanger persons or property.

-Lots of criminal defense attorneys in Seattle dont like to file these types of motions for a couple of reasons.
-First they are typically not granted, because all the Prosecution has to do is say the facts are in dispute, and we anticipate at trial the facts will establish one of the elements the Defense is arguing we cant meet.
-The other reason is because if the defense loses the motion they effectively have tipped off the Prosecution on what their theory of the case is.
-So in the Negligent Driving First Degree example the Defense would argue at trial there is no evidence to provide beyond a reasonable doubt the defendant was likely to endanger any persons or property because no observations were made to indicate that.
+Lots of criminal defense attorneys in Seattle don’t like to file these types of motions for a couple of reasons.
+First, they are typically not granted, because all the Prosecution has to do is say the facts are in dispute, and we anticipate at trial the facts will establish one of the elements the Defense is arguing we can’t meet.
+The other reason is that if the defense loses the motion they effectively have tipped off the Prosecution on what their theory of the case is.
+So in the Negligent Driving First Degree example, the Defense would argue at trial there is no evidence to provide beyond a reasonable doubt the defendant was likely to endanger any persons or property because no observations were made to indicate that.

 Matthew A. Leyba is a DUI Attorney in Seattle.
 His practice focuses on representing those accused of DUI and other serious traffic offenses.